UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 The `launch_as2.bash` file runs a bash script which controls what elements are also started up.

 > The `-s` indicates that the system should be launched in simulation mode.
 The `-t` opens up the teleoperation remote control window to control the drone.
 The `-v` opens up a visualisation software called rviz2.
+You can have a look at `-h` for all of the different options, some won't be relevant for this task.

 ![Running simulation environment](images/2_simulation_running.png)